Public Land for Affordable Homes in South Central Los Angeles

 The site of the former Bethune Library has a long-standing history in the community.
-The former Bethune Library opened in 1975, and named in honor of Mary McLeod Bethune, a prominent entrepreneur, philanthropist and leader in civil and women’s rights.
-Like its namesake the Bethune Library exemplified the value of equal access to education and equity for black communities.The library offered crucial resources and a vibrant community meeting space to the South Central community until it was demolished in 2009.
+The former Bethune Library opened in 1975, and was named in honor of Mary McLeod Bethune, a prominent entrepreneur, philanthropist and leader in civil and women’s rights.
+Like its namesake, the Bethune Library exemplified the value of equal access to education and equity for Black communities.The library offered crucial resources and a vibrant community meeting space to the South Central community until it was demolished in 2009.

 In the absence of this integral community asset, the city and other local entities have over the years supported an affordable housing project in its place.
 In 2016, the city sought approval to convert the site into permanent supportive housing.
 Still, in 2019, City Council voted to prioritize this land for commercial development, and is in negotiations with a developer, to develop a luxury hotel.

 The Bethune site had previously been slated for an affordable housing development: